Ariel Querubin: Participation in the 1989 coup attempt

 In 1989, then-Captain Querubin was a co-founder of the Young Officers' Union (YOU).
-The YOU, along with another group known as the "Soldiers of the Filipino People" (SFP) and the Reform the Armed Forces Movement (RAM) participated in the most serious coup against Corazon Aquino's government.
+The YOU, along with another group known as the "Soldiers of the Filipino People" (SFP) and the Reform the Armed Forces Movement (RAM) participated in the attempted ouster against Corazon Aquino's government.
 He almost died in clashes with troops loyal to the government.
 Some reports indicate that he suffered from a gunshot wound; Querubin himself stated that he was wounded by a rocket blast during clashes in Camp Aguinaldo.
-The mutiny eventually failed and Querubin and his comrades were detained.
+The military exercise eventually failed and Querubin and his comrades were detained.
 They were granted amnesty during the administration of Fidel Ramos, who succeeded Corazon Aquino as president.